bixb922/crank-organ/doc-software/README.md

 ## Microphone, crank sensor, touchpad and neopixel sensor (important)

-This configuration is necessary to review depending on what sensors you install in your microcontroller hardware.
+These configurations are necessary to review depending on what sensors you install in your microcontroller hardware.

 You select if you will have a microphone, crank sensor, neopixel led or touchpad button installed, and which GPIO ports will be assigned to them.

 If present, it's best to have microphone on pin 4, either touchpad or crank sensor on pin 5.
-Only some pins of the ESP32-S3 support touchpad and analog-digital conversion.
+Only certain pins of the ESP32-S3 support touchpad and analog-digital conversion.

 Many ESP32-S3 boards have a "neopixel" RGB WS2812 led either on pin 38 or 48.
 See the vendor's description or schematic, or try with both values.
 You can use the Pin and MIDI Configuration page to redefine the pin number.

 If you don't have, say, a microphone, leave the pin definition blank to tell the software to ignore the microphone.

 It's best if you have at least the touchpad button, which essentially is a single wire from the microcontroller to a metallic knob or disc.
+This knob is used to signal the start of tune, when released.

 The available pins are shown on the pinout configuration page.